 It’s not uncommon to feel dizzy during the first few weeks of using sertraline.
 Like other common side effects, this is thought to be a result of your body adjusting to the medication.

 Interestingly, sertraline is linked to lower levels of dizziness in the long term in studies, indicating that it could help you feel less dizzy once the medication reaches a steady state in your body.

-Sertraline and other SSRIs are associated with weight gain, although not all people who take these medications will gain weight.
+Sertraline and other SSRIs are associated with weight fluctuation, although not all people who take these medications will gain or lose weight.

-Around 25% of people who use antidepressants gain weight while on their medication.
+Around 25 percent of people who use antidepressants gain weight while on their medication.
 Most of the weight gain caused by antidepressants is mild, with a 2017 study from Australia finding that, on average, high-dosage antidepressant users gain 0.28kg (about 0.6lbs) per year.